Restaurants

 Ramen Champion

-Sunny Park Shopping Centre, Sunnybank
+Shop 50, Sunny Park Shopping Centre, Sunnybank

 Dining at Ramen Champion is as close as you can get to Tokyo without buying a ticket.
-If you’re feeling game, have a crack at the Ramen Champion Challenge—finish the equivalent of five serves of ramen (broth and all) for eternal bragging rights, your mega serve of ramen for free, and your photo on the wall for eternity.
+If you’re feeling game, have a crack at the Ramen Champion Challenge—finish the equivalent of five servings of ramen (broth and all) for eternal bragging rights, your mega serve of ramen for free, and your photo on the wall for eternity.
 The ramen here is so good you'll definitely want to finish the massive bowl, though your stomach might think otherwise.

 Just looking for some comfort food?
 Head here: